pubnub/c-sharp/unity/3.5/iOS/README.md

 #endif
 ```

-#### To run the unit test code (under UnityUnitTest folder of Standalone), in addition to the above step, you need to
+#### To run the unit tests, in addition to the above, you need to
-1. Import UUnit unity package from http://uunit.googlecode.com/files/UUnit_0.4.unitypackage into your Assets (Updates on this pacakage can be obtained from http://wiki.unity3d.com/index.php?title=UUnit).
-After import, please delete TestCaseDummy.cs and TestCaseTest.cs files from /Assets/Standard Assets/UUnit/UUnitSelfTest folder to avoid unintended test case runs.
+1. Import UnityTestTools package (this is already present in the Pubnub client code under the path PubnubUnity/Assets/UnityTestTools) into your Assets. (https://www.assetstore.unity3d.com/#/content/13802)

 #### iOS (requires Xcode to be installed)